Similarities/Z-A-Selector/README.md

 The mass of atoms is given in units of 1/12 of C12 atom: see: https://en.wikipedia.org/wiki/Atomic_mass.
-The charge state gives ionization values (here: loss of electrons) from neutral - to -full ionization.
+The charge state gives ionization values (int, here: loss of electrons) from neutral - to -full ionization.
 The maximum electron number is given by the elements characterisitics depending on the number of protons in the atomic core (see: https://en.wikipedia.org/wiki/Periodic_table).
 Hence, Z>0 for electron loss and Z<0 for electron capture.